tiger2380/VICTR-Assessment/README.md

 This project uses the MariaDB Docker image for the database, which should already be configured properly in the Symfony application in the `.env` file.

 The official MariaDB container does not include the `mysql` command line client.
 If you want to connect to the database from your host machine, you will need a MySQL client installed locally.
+The root user account is configured to work without a password.

 Host: `127.0.0.1`
 Port: `8306` (or the port you specified in `composer.override.yaml`)